nf-core/funcscan/docs/usage.md

 This requires supplying a list of HMM files ending in `.hmm`, that have models for the particular molecule(s) or BGCs you are interested in.
 You can download these files from places such as [PFAM](https://www.ebi.ac.uk/interpro/download/Pfam/) for antimicrobial peptides (AMP), or the antiSMASH GitHub repository for [biosynthetic gene cluster](https://github.com/antismash/antismash/tree/master/antismash/detection/hmm_detection/data) related HMMs, or create them yourself.

-You should place all HMMs in a directory, supply them to the AMP or BGC workflow and switch hmmsearch on like:
+You should place all HMMs in a directory, supply them to the AMP or BGC workflow and switch hmmsearch on:

 ```bash
 --amp_run_hmmsearch --amp_hmmsearch_models "/<path>/<to>/<amp>/*.hmm"